Earlham College is expanding its offerings for students interested in using engineering as a catalyst for good in the world.

 Demand for engineering degrees has grown rapidly in the last five years — both regionally and nationally.
 Expanding into a full major was a logical next step for Earlham, given the College’s history of success with its existing 3:2 program in which students spend the last two years of study at partner schools including Columbia University, Washington University of St. Louis, Rensselaer Polytechnic Institute or Case Western Reserve University.

 Engineering is the latest degree program added to Earlham’s undergraduate curriculum.
 Earlier this year the College expanded its business program to include an accounting major and added four new concentrations to its computer science program.
-The College also recently added new majors in social services, creative writing, media and communications, data science and exercise science.
+The College also recently added new majors in social services, creative writing, media and communications, and data science.